-The following fund equity classifications describe the relative strength of the spending constraints placed on the purposes for which the resources can be used:
+The following fund equity classifications describe the relative strength of the spending constraints placed on the purpose for which the resources can be used:

-- Nonspendable Fund Balance: Amounts cannot be spent because they are (a) not in spendable form or (b) legally or contractually required to be maintained intact.
-Due to the nature or form of the resources, they generally cannot be expected to be converted into cash or a spendable form. - Restricted Fund Balance: Amounts are restricted by external parties, such as creditors, grantors, contributors, or laws/regulations of other governments or restricted by law through constitutional provisions or enabling legislation.
+Nonspendable Fund Balance: Amounts cannot be spent because they are (a) not in spendable form or (b) legally or contractually required to be maintained intact.
+Due to the nature or form of the resources, they generally cannot be expected to be converted into cash or spendable form.